satinstitch/teensummeradventure/Adventures.md

 #Writing

-*From Last Year*

-**Write a poem about something.**

-Write a piece of fan fiction.

-Write an alternate ending to a book or movie.

-Write the word 'library' in 5 different languages

-Write a book review (email).

-Write a journal entry (in the passport).

-Write and draw your own comic or page of a graphic novel

-Create your own world.
-Describe it!

-Flip to page 25 of your current read.
-Use words or phrases from that page to create a poem.

-**Write a story in 140 characters or less**

-Flip to a random page of the book you are currently reading.
-Using the last paragraph on that page, create a new short story. (email)

-Using book characters, create your dream team (5 people) to help you survive the apocalypse

-What is your favourite place to go to escape?

-Observe a stranger and write a short story on what you think their life is like

-****

-*NEW*

-Write a review for a book you read
+Write a review for a book you read and email it to us - 3 tickets

-**Write about something interesting that happened **
+Write a newspaper article, with a catchy headline, about something that happened to you - 3 tickets

-Make your own song and send it to us

-**Come up with a name for a book you would write**

-Create a short poem

-Write your own story with randomly found words in the dictionary

-Co-write a scene of dialogue with someone
+Co-write a scene of dialogue with someone - 2 tickets

-Take the sith book from a bookshelf turn to page 23 The fourth sentence is your topic to a short story

-Chose a city.
-Pretend you had lived there all your life and write a paragraph of hpw your lifestyle is there.
+Write a poem - 2 tickets

-Write a letter to an author you like
+Write someone a letter - 2 tickets

+Write down a new recipe you've learned - 2 tickets

-Write goodbye in 5 languages
+Write goodbye in 5 languages - 1 ticket

+If someone wrote a book about your life (a biography), what would the title be? - 1 ticket

+Write a short paragraph aboutyour favourite summer activity - 1 ticket

+Write a To-Do list for a superhero - 1 ticket

 #Online